 The body composition of fish and shrimp can vary depending on factors such as nutrient content, feed intake, dietary quality and feeding regimen (Amoah et al., 2019; Gyan et al., 2024).
 According to Yanar and Celik (2006) and Sriket et al. (2007), the crude protein content in shrimp generally ranges from 17% to 21%, depending on species and environmental conditions.
 Similarly, Xu and Pan (2012) reported the proximate composition of juvenile Litopenaeus vannamei with moisture content ranging from 75.22% to 76.09%, crude protein between 17.96% and 18.78%, lipid content from 1.80% to 1.96%, and ash content between 2.65% and 2.85%.
 Comparable results were observed in the present study, where dietary treatments influenced the proximate composition of Penaeus vannamei.
 The inclusion of specific dietary additives improved the nutritional profile of the shrimp.
 These findings align with previous reports, emphasizing the beneficial role of dietary supplementation in enhancing or maintaining the proximate composition of P. vannamei - particularly with respect to increased dietary protein and lipid levels, which are essential for optimal growth and feed utilization.

-Conclusion
+5. Conclusions

 The present study evaluated the effects of dietary supplementation with naturally available functional feed additives - kefir, makhana, pineapple and garlic - on growth performance and survival in Penaeus vannamei.

 Among the tested additives, the diet containing pineapple resulted in the most significant improvement across all measured parameters, including enhanced growth, feed utilization and survival rates.
 Garlic and kefir also showed notable positive effects compared to makhana and the control group.

 These findings highlight the potential of pineapple, garlic and kefir as effective functional feed additives that can serve as eco-friendly alternatives to antibiotics for promoting health and productivity in shrimp aquaculture.
 Further research is recommended to determine optimal inclusion levels and evaluate long-term impacts of these additives under different farming conditions, aiming toward more sustainable and resilient shrimp farming practices.